Everyone

 Work environments should be free from intimidation and inappropriate behaviour.

-It is the employer’s responsibility to take steps to ensure that employees are safe and free from bullying, harassment and discrimination at work.
+It is the responsibility to take steps to ensure that are safe and free from bullying, and at work.
 Building a positive workplace culture that promotes respect is an important part of this.

 Complaints of bullying, harassment and discrimination should be investigated straight away by the employer, and the person who has been subjected to the behaviour should be supported appropriately by the organisation.
 If the employer does not deal quickly with complaints, this can become ’normal’ and it will become harder to change in the future.